mfeq/Qstroke/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Contributing

+The biggest TODO's right now:

+* tests;
+* documentation/demos/user stories;
+* descriptions of how the algorithms work.